ProjectEvergreen/greenwood/www/pages/plugins/copy.md

       const { context } = compilation;

       return [{
-        // can only copy a file to a file
+        // copy a file
-        from: path.join(context.userWorkspace, 'robots.txt'),
+        from: new URL('./robots.txt', context.userWorkspace),
-        to: path.join(context.outputDir, 'robots.txt')
+        to: new URL('./robots.txt', context.outputDir)
       }, {
-        // can only copy a directory to a directory
+        // copy a directory (notice the trailing /)
-        from: path.join(context.userWorkspace, 'pdfs'),
+        from: new URL('./pdfs/', context.userWorkspace),
-        to: path.join(context.outputDir, 'pdfs')
+        to: new URL('./pdfs/', context.outputDir)
       }];
     }
   };